hirosystems/connect/packages/connect/README.md

 ## 🤔 Pitfalls <!-- omit in toc -->

 - Connect can currently not set manual nonces, since this is not supported by wallets.
 - For some projects it might be necessary to also install the `regenerator-runtime` package. `npm install --save-dev regenerator-runtime`.
-This is a build issue of `@stacks/connect` and we are working on a fix.
+This is a build issue of older versions of `@stacks/connect`.

 ## 📚 Method Parameters <!-- omit in toc -->